RichardAth/Projects/BigIntCalculator/readme.txt

 1000 000000 000000 000000 008970 000000 000000 000000 014661 000000 000000 000000 006097 (76 digits)
 = 1 000000 000000 000000 000007 * 10 000000 000000 000000 000013 * 100 000000 000000 000000 000067
-took 291 seconds (227 seconds using Msieve)
+took 291 seconds (227 seconds using Msieve, 90 seconds using YAFU)

 40526 919504 877216 755680 601905 432322 134980 384796 226602 145184 481280 000000 000000 (77 digits)
  = 2^53 * 3^27 * 5^13 * 7^9 * 11^5 * 13^4 * 17^3 * 19^3 * 23^2 * 29 * 31 * 37 * 41 * 43 * 47 * 53